CHSS Advice Line

 Our Health Defence team is here to help you make positive changes to your health – starting today!
 We offer a range of services, from free health checks to specialist physical activity support, to help you live life to the full.
 To find out which services are available near you, please select your area below.

-We have two Health Defence Hubs in Glasgow, located in Drumchapel and Maryhill, and we can also deliver pop-up hubs with partners in the local area.
+Our Health Defence Hub in Glasgow is located in Maryhill, and we can also deliver pop-up hubs with partners across Glasgow.

 Pop in and see us today to take the first steps towards a healthier life!